softwareconstruction240/softwareconstruction/chess/5-pregame/pregame.md

 ### Unit Tests

-Write positive and negative unit tests for each method on your ServerFacade class (all the methods used to call your server).
+Reach 80% line coverage on your `facade` package (all the code used to call your server).
+If you are unsure where to start, consider writing a positive and a negative test case for each public method.

-Your tests must be located in the file `client/src/test/java/client/ServerFacadeTests.java`, provided in the starter code.
+Your tests must be located in the file `client/src/test/java/facade/ServerFacadeTests.java`, provided in the starter code.

 > [!TIP]
 >